Skip to main content

 • Green cardamom pods: Add this to the milk for a nice scent.

-• Rose water: This is stirred when stirring the Falooda to give a more potent rose flavour.
+• Rose water: This is stirred when stirring the Falooda to give a more potent rose flavor.

 • Saffron: Some strands for garnish.